 Last week I was at confirmation camp.
 Here’s some of the places where I’ve seen kingdom of God seeds sown:

-- Kids playing 4-square kick ball, giggling at the confusing rules, laughing as a ball lands in another group’s field, learning to share a limited space.
+- A 7th grader prays out-loud in a group for the very first time.- Kids playing 4-square kick ball, giggling at the confusing rules, laughing as a ball lands in another group’s field, learning to share a limited space.

 - A deep quiet over seventy plus middle school kids sitting on the grass as Jesus tells them to love God and love one another during the “Christ Walk”.